 We have two Bruker 500 MHz NMR spectrometers.
 One is a brand new NEO with a Multinuclear Prodigy Cryoprobe and the other an AVANCE III with a Multinuclear BBFO PLUS SMART room temperature probe.
 We can perform Multinuclear and Multidimensional NMR Experiments in both Direct and Inverse Detection Mode using Gradient-Assisted Spectroscopy (GRASP).
-(Funded in part by NSF grant # CHE-9808188 and CHE-1039870)
+(Funded in part by NSF grant # CHE-9808188, CHE-1039870 and CHE-1726525 )

 Our Facility is capable of performing a wide variety of NMR experiment.
 Some of the most common experiments are listed below by category.